stamp-labs/stamp/README.md

 ## Contributing

 We welcome contributions to Stamp!
-If you have ideas for improvements or have found a bug, please open an issue or submit a pull request on our [GitHub repository](https://github.com/snapshot-labs/stamp).
+If you have ideas for improvements or have found a bug, please open an issue or submit a pull request.

-## Local Setup and Development
+## Local Development

-To set up Stamp locally for development, follow these steps:

-Clone the repository and install dependencies:
+Clone and install the repository:

 ```
 git clone https://github.com/snapshot-labs/stamp.git